MostTornBrain/MiscAnnotations/README.md

 # MiscAnnotations
- Add rich-text notes to any numeric "misc" field on a char sheet.
+ Add rich-text notes to any numeric "misc" field on a char sheet in Fantasy Grounds Unity.

  Overtime, I find I will often forget where various miscellaneous adjustment values came from on a character sheet.
 This extension will detect any numberic writeable field that has "misc" in its name, and will add the ability to CTRL-click on it to pop up a rich text editor to provide some annotation.